Artist Statement

 During my recovery from a brain infection and subsequent diagnosis of Multiple Sclerosis, I had to relearn to walk and speak.
 In many ways I was faced with the death of my former self.
 The grief of losing the person I was before illness was overwhelming, and returning to my practice with a renewed focus helped me to find optimism for my future, regaining lost confidence.
 The work I have made since 2017, reflects this ongoing journey, and adapts to my changeable limitations.

-Images: Cara-Ann Simpson, artworks from Furari Flores (Stealiing Flowers) produced in 2021.
+Images: Cara-Ann Simpson, artworks from Furari Flores (Stealing Flowers) produced in 2021.

 Get in touch

-Whether it's to discuss a commission, purchase works, or just to drop a line - let's chat!
+Whether it’s to discuss a collaboration, contract or just to drop a line – let’s chat!